What strategies can educators implement to prevent or address challenging behaviors?

 In addition to the three steps listed above, the four actions below can be helpful when implementing this practice.

-Gather data or reflect on how often you offer praise and corrective statements to the student.
+Gather data or reflect on how often you offer general praise and behavior-specific praise to the student.

 Example: A teacher (or paraeducator) marks a plus or a minus on a clipboard every time he gives positive or negative feedback to a student.
 He determines he is providing twice as many corrective statements to praise.